-The incident occurred on November 30, but Frija was arrested only on December 4, and was then committed to house arrest the next day by the IDF court where he has remained.
+The incident occurred on November 30, Frija was arrested on December 4 but was then freed to house arrest by the IDF court on December 5.

-So far, public statements from top defense officials have not condemned Frija to anywhere near the same degree as “Hebron Shooter” Elor Azaria who was condemned by top defense officials after he shot and killed a neutralized Palestinian who was lying on the ground in 2015.
+To date, public statements from top defense officials have not condemned him to anywhere near the same degree as "Hebron Shooter" Elor Azaria was condemned by top defense officials after he shot and killed a neutralized Palestinian who was lying on the ground in 2015.

-During the November incident, four people, apart from the two terrorists, were killed and four others were wounded in the shooting attack at the entrance to Jerusalem.
+During the November incident, four people were killed, and four other people were wounded in a shooting attack at the entrance to Jerusalem.

-While three were killed by the two Hamas terrorists, Yuval Doron Castelman, an attorney from Mevaseret Zion with a background in the security services, responded to the attack and, along with Israeli security forces on the scene, shot and killed the two terrorists.
+While most of those killed were killed by the two Hamas terrorists, Israeli civilian Yuval Doron Castelman, an attorney from Mevaseret Zion with a background in the security services, responded and, along with Israeli security forces on the scene, shot and killed the two terrorists.

 In security camera footage, Castleman can be seen dashing with his gun from the other side of the and shooting at the attackers.